-HABA's wooden toys are also subjected to internal quality-assurance testing as well as external testing.
+HABA's wooden toys are also subjected to internal quality-assurance testing as well as external testing; and is still manufactured in their own HABA facilities in the Upper Franconian city of Bad Rodach, Germany.
 In particular, mechanical safety tests are conducted, which include shock and drop tests, perspiration and saliva tests and soak tests to determine the level of resistance of all individual parts, as well as a final tensile test.
 Only solvent-free paints or water-based stains are used for colouring.

 Fabrics are sourced only from manufacturers certified under the code of the International Council of Toy Industries (ICTI); and regularly tested for hazardous substances such as (but not limited to) AZO compounds (synthetic dyes) 76/769/EG and change 19 of directive 2002/61.